Next Start

 Many employers increasingly prefer candidates who have completed a postsecondary program at a diesel technician school, according to the BLS.

 The Diesel Technology program at Universal Technical Institute (UTI) is designed to teach the fundamentals you need for an entry-level role as a diesel mechanic.
-In the 45-week Diesel Technology program, you’ll learn to diagnose and repair diesel fuel systems, perform hydraulic services, and receive hands-on training using equipment from leading brands in the industry.18
+In the 45-week Diesel Technology program, you’ll be taught to diagnose and repair diesel fuel systems, perform hydraulic services and receive hands-on training using equipment from leading brands in the industry.18

 Obtain Additional Certifications

 UTI’s Diesel Technology program prepares students to complete ASE examinations.
-Graduates can even substitute their training for one of the two years of work experience required to become ASE certified.16
+Graduates can even substitute their training for one of the two years of work experience required to become ASE certified.

 Another way to increase your value as an employee and your earning potential is through specialized training, like the Manufacturer-Specific Advanced Training (MSAT) programs available to UTI students who have completed the Diesel Technology program.11

-The courses have been created in conjunction with leading manufacturers, including Cummins, Daimler and Peterbilt.
-They’re designed to provide hands-on experience and mimic real-world workflows, which can give you a competitive advantage when applying for jobs.15
+These courses have been created in conjunction with leading manufacturers, including Cummins,46 Daimler Truck North America and Peterbilt.15 They’re designed to provide hands-on training and mimic real-world workflows, which can give graduates a competitive advantage when applying for jobs.

 Brush Up on Your Interview Skills